Steairy/Chess-Bitboard-Movegen/README.md

 To quickly find the UCI equivalent of a move, use board.moveToUCI(uint32_t move).
 To find the encoded version of a UCI move, use board.moveFromUCI(std::string move)

-To see if a move is check, you can use the isMoveCheck(uint32_t move) function
+To see if a move is check, you can use the board.generateDiscoveredCheckMasks() function after generateLegal and then isMoveCheck(uint32_t move) function for the move